Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Lyapunov and Riccati inequalities

 \subsection{Solution of Lyapunov inequalities.}

-The stability of $ \bA$ is a necessary condition for (\ref{lyain}) and (\ref{LMIcond}) which require that $\bT \bA\bT^{-1}+\bT^{-T} \bA^T\bT^T\leq 0$, or equivalently, that the Lyapunov inequality (\ref{lyain}) has a positive definite solution $\bQ=\bT^T\bT$.
+The stability of $ \bA$ is a necessary condition for (\ref{lyain}) and (\ref{LMIcond}) which require that $\bT \bA\bT^{-1}+\bT^{-\top} \bA^\top\bT^\top\leq 0$, or equivalently, that the Lyapunov inequality (\ref{lyain}) has a positive definite solution $\bQ=\bT^\top\bT$.
 It is well known that the equality case in (\ref{lyain}) always has a positive definite solution if $ \bA$ is stable, see \cite{LanT85}.
 In the following we recall, see e.g. \cite{BoyEFB94}, a characterization of the complete set of solutions of the inequality case.